EZ Grader — Free Grade Calculator. Know Your Exact Grade Before It’s Too Late

 A common college breakdown is: Final Exam 30–40%, Midterm 20–25%, Assignments 20–30%, Quizzes 10–15%.
 Always check your course syllabus for the exact weighting — using wrong weights gives an inaccurate result.

 Yes.
-This tool works for any system using percentage scores, letter grades, or GPA values — including standard US grading, weighted high school GPA, and college semester GPA.
-For non-US systems, refer to the grade scale table and our international grading guide.
+This online ez grader works for any system using percentage scores, letter grades, or GPA values — including standard US grading, weighted high school GPA, college semester GPA, and overall course grade calculations.
+The grade scale table can be adjusted to match your institution's specific grading policy.